 Until now, there has been no active patient-level bioregistry to study solid organ transplant candidates or recipients with cancer.
 Without a bioregistry, many fundamental questions about cancer and transplant would remain unanswered.

 The Center for Innovations in Cancer & Transplant has established a REDCap-based bioregistry to address this national need and catalyze new, multidimensional research.

-Dr. Blosser and his research team have established a REDCap-based bioregistry in order to integrate patient data from multiple cancer centers and transplant programs to advance the multidimensional research program.
-The bioregistry includes a comprehensive cancer and transplant data dictionary that will capture individual patient data and align with other databases and population registries across the country.
+We aim to integrate patient data from multiple cancer centers and transplant programs, using a comprehensive cancer and transplant data dictionary to capture and align individual patient data with other databases and population registries across the country.

 Research stemming from the bioregistry will lead to improved health and outcomes for solid organ transplant recipients, additional funding, and an ever-increasing number of research projects.